by Joy Thierry Llewellyn

 - Is there a Teaser or Cold Open (the opening scenes before the credits)?
 Is there a Tag, that short final scene at the end of the episode?

 - Does the series have two, three, five, or six Acts?
 There are different numbers of Act breaks for comedy and drama series

 - Are the story arcs serialised over a season as in Empire and How To Get Away With Murder or presented as one-off stories in each episode as in the style of Law & Order: Special Victims Unit, or the X-Files.
 Some Flotsam and jetsam about longest running TV Dramas: Gunsmoke and the original Law & Order both went for 20 seasons.

 - What goals do your characters have?
 What is at stake for your character(s) in this episode?

 - Is there subtext in your dialogue or is it “on the nose” as we say?

 - Is the dialogue single or double spaced?

 - What special needs do cable channels like AMC or FX have since they air their shows without commercial breaks, compared to commercial-packed NBC and CTV?
-And what about online streaming Netflix, where people are binge-watching shows?
-How does that impact your storyline if you know viewers are going to watch two or more episodes at one sitting?
+And what about online streaming Netflix, Hulu, Amazon Prime, HBO Go, Crackle, iTunes.
+Then there is the issue of binge-watching shows.
+How does that impact your storyline if you know viewers are going to watch two or more episodes in one go?